albertcbraun/TextSeekBar/README.md

 ## Description

-A compound view which places a TextView object to the left of a horizontal SeekBar.
+A compound view which places a TextView to the left of a horizontal SeekBar.
 The TextView is automatically updated with the value of the SeekBar as the user adjusts it.

 There's a "spacing" attribute in the TextSeekBar's XML tag which lets you specify the distance between